-If, at the 1200 hour, the above requirements are not met, the student will lose the opportunity to preapply for the California State Exam and will have to apply after graduation.
+If, at the 1200 hours for cosmetology above requirements are not met, the student will lose the opportunity to pre-apply for the California State Exam and will have to apply after graduation.

 PAUL MITCHELL THE SCHOOL reserves the right to process the pre-application for students.